 There are several definitions and assumptions about what the gospel is today.

-For example, there is a prevalence of thinking that doing good works or joining causes for social justice – the “social gospel” is the definition of what the gospel is.
+For example, there is a prevalence of thinking that doing good works or joining causes for social justice – the “social gospel” is the definition of the gospel.
 No. If our acts of kindness or “changing the world” missions are not coupled with sharing the Gospel message, they are temporary fixes that could be done by anyone.

 There are emerging ideas that fighting for rights: issues of racism, issues of sexuality, women’s rights, etc. are somehow the gospel or the way to model or live out the gospel.
-No. Unbelievers are among the most outspoken on human rights.
-As believers, we need to allow the Bible to inform and shape our worldview on these things.
+No. As believers, we need to allow the Bible to inform and shape our worldview on these things.
 However, these worldviews and “rights” are not the gospel.

 As Christians, our mission is the Great Commission to share the Gospel.
 We need to not only model a Christian life, but to share with people.
 Faith comes by hearing, and hearing by the Word of God.